kwak123/graphql-basics/slides.md

 * Fragments -> Get the author/genre for these books.
 * Interfaces -> Books have title, author, and genre.
 * Unions -> These things are all books.

-~ Subscriptions -> Tell me when new books arrive.
+* _Subscriptions -> Tell me when new books arrive._

 ^ There's 5 big basic parts of GraphQL: Queries, Mutations, Fragments, Interfaces, and Unions.
-Sticking with our librarian theme, we can compare our requests vs how we might ask a librarin
+Sticking with our librarian theme, we can compare our requests vs how we might ask a librarian

 ^ Queries are the bread and butter of a GraphQL server.
 They're GET requests, pretty much just a read operation.